 The World Heritage Committee,

-- Taking into account Decision 42 COM 7A.36 on the World Heritage properties of the Syrian Arab Republic,
+- Taking into account Decision 43 COM 7A.37, on the World Heritage properties of the Syrian Arab Republic,

-- Requests that the invited joint World Heritage Centre/ICOMOS/ICCROM Reactive Monitoring mission be carried out to proceed to a comprehensive assessment of the state of conservation of the property and identify measures needed to reverse the decay and ensure the conservation and protection of the property, as soon as the security situation allows;
+- Also reiterates its request that the invited joint World Heritage Centre/ICOMOS/ICCROM Reactive Monitoring mission should take place as soon as the situation allows, in order to carry out a comprehensive assessment of the state of conservation of the property and identify measures needed to ensure the conservation and protection of the property;

 - Decides to retain the Ancient City of Bosra (Syrian Arab Republic) on the List of World Heritage in Danger.